-Editor’s note: During the formative years of the World Health Organization (WHO), broad consensus existed among United Nations member countries that overpopulation is a grave public health threat and would be a major cause of preventable death not too far in the future.
-One of the founding fathers of the WHO, the late Prof. Milton P. Siegel, speaks to Dr. Stephen Mumford in 1992.
+Editor’s note: During the formative years of the World Health Organisation (WHO), broad consensus existed among United Nations member countries that overpopulation is a grave public health threat and would be a major cause of preventable death not too far in the future.
+One of the founding fathers of the WHO, the late Prof. Milton P. Siegel, who for 24 years was the Assistant Director-General of the organisation, speaks to our Chairman Dr. Stephen D. Mumford in 1992.
 He explains how the Vatican successfully stymied the incorporation of family planning and birth control into official WHO policy.
-This video is available for public viewing for the first time, with the transcript of the interview below.
+This video is available for public viewing for the first time.
+Read the full transcript of the interview here.

 Vatican Control of World Health Organization Policy: An Interview with Milton P. Siegel, former assistant director general of WHO.
 From: The Life and Death of NSSM 200 (1996), Appendix 3 by Stephen D. Mumford, DrPH.

 There is a growing consensus among international public-health leaders that the gains made by their earliest practitioners are about to be lost as a result of overpopulation.
 The hideous scourge of premature death in Africa that we have been witnessing on our television screens for the last decade is spreading throughout the continent along with civil war.

 Somalia is presently the focus of our attention, but there are many other African countries which are all but certain to slip into chaos.
 CIA director Robert Gates has predicted that, within the next year, there will be 30 million people starving in Africa alone.